yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 ```

 Once we reach the triangles stored in the leaf, going wide is fairly straightforward.
 When building
-the leaf node, instead of just copying in the triangles, we addionally make sure they come in
+the leaf node, instead of just copying in the triangles, we additionally make sure they come in
 multiples of the SIMD lane width.
 Assuming AVX, the number of triangles stored in a leaf has to be a
 multiple of 8.
 Well, actually, we can have any number of triangles in a leaf, but the storage will
 be rounded up to be a multiple of 8, and any leftover space has to be masked out.